redsift/rkdb/README.md

 # rkdb

-KDB bindings for Rust.
+kdb+ bindings for Rust.
 Originally forked from and substantially based on the Krust cargo package by [adwhit](https://github.com/adwhit/krust) via [robsmith11](https://github.com/robsmith11/krust).

 These bindings enable Rust to be used as inside Q to add additional functionality.
-More generally they also enable Rust to communicate with KDB in a memory-safe way.
+More generally they also enable Rust to communicate with kdb+ in a memory-safe way.

 In addition to Krust, this variant features:
 - Support for macOS